dana-ciocan/portfolio/README.md

 This site is deployed on Vercel whenever the `main` branch is updated.

-The result can be viewed at https://portfolio-fd4zcscft-dana-ciocan.vercel.app/
+The result can be viewed at https://portfolio-two-delta-71.vercel.app/ while it is in development.